 A recent study sponsored by Aviva found that moving investments from a broad global equity index fund to one of Aviva’s equity-focused sustainable pension funds, removed 0.64kg CO₂e per GBP1 invested.
 Applied to the average UK pension fund balance of GBP30,000, every decision to move a pension fund balance to a more sustainable and ethical alternative could remove 19.2t of carbon emissions.

-While these numbers need to be taken with a grain of salt, they do show that moving our pension balances where they support the transition to a greener and more equitable future can make a huge difference – particularly if you bear in mind that pension assets worldwide added up to a whopping USD56 trillion in 2020.
+While these numbers need to be taken with a grain of salt, they do show that moving our investments where they support the transition to a greener and more equitable future can make a huge difference – particularly if you bear in mind that pension assets worldwide added up to a whopping USD68.3 trillion in 2025.

 Advocacy at work/school